cityofaustin/ags-service-publisher/README.md

 You create one configuration file per service folder -- each service folder can contain many services.

-You must also create a [`userconfig.yml`](#userconfigyml) file specifying the properties for each of your ArcGIS Server instances.
+You must also create a [`userconfig.yml`](#userconfigyml) file specifying your environments and the properties for each of your ArcGIS Server instances.

 ## Requirements